rob-blackbourn/blog-react-python/step2/README.md

 This function is asynchronous.
 When the promise resolves it returns the `pyodide` object which is our gateway to the Python WebAssembly.

-Using the `pyodide` object we can run python code with `pyodide.runPythonAsync` passing in the code as a string.
+Using the `pyodide` object we can run Python code with `pyodide.runPythonAsync` passing in the code as a string.
 This async function returns a promise which resolves to the last value in the code.
-The code simply gets the python version which is captured as the last value of the script.
+The code simply gets the Python version which is captured as the last value of the script.
 This gets set in the state along with the pyodide object, which we'll need later on.

-Finally the `render` method shows either a "loading" message, or the version we got from python.
+Finally the `render` method shows either a "loading" message, or the version we got from Python.

 No we can run the app.